v-zhuravlev/zabbix-notify/README.md

 **PagerDuty:**
 -	Recovery message from Zabbix will resolve already created incident in PagerDuty
--   Acknowledgements will be added already created incidenents
+-   Acknowledgements will be added already created incidents
 -	JSON can be used to compose messages.
 See PagerDuty API  [here](https://developer.pagerduty.com/documentation/integration/events/trigger)  and [here](https://developer.pagerduty.com/documentation/integration/events/resolve)